NHPRC Application Instructions

 Your files must be in Portable Document Format (.pdf).
 Grants.gov cannot accept attachments in their original word processing or spreadsheet formats.
 If you don't already have software to convert your files into PDFs, there are many low-cost and free software packages available.

 Select Attachments from the menu then click the Open Form button to open it.
 Only one document may be attached under each attachment button.
 Be sure not to leave blank spaces between attachments.
 Attach the documents using this order:

 - NHPRC Budget Form

-Use the remaining buttons to attach any additional materials (if appropriate).
+Use the remaining buttons to attach any additional materials within the proscribed page limits.
 Please give these attachments meaningful file names and ensure that they are PDFs.

 Select each form from the menu then click the Open Form button to open it.
 In most cases, these forms can be completed by filling a few highlighted fields.

-During the registration process, your institution designated one or more AORs (Authorized Organization Representatives).
+During the process of creating your Workspace, your institution designated one or more AORs (Authorized Organization Representatives).
 These AORs typically work in your institution's Sponsored Research Office or Grants Office.
-When you have completed your application, you must ask your AOR to submit the application, using the special username and password that was assigned to him or her during the registration process.
+When you have completed your application, you must ask your AOR to submit the application.
+Or anyone with the Submit Applications privilege can submit.
+See the Application Workflow for Organizations chart on Grants.gov.

 After the upload is complete, a confirmation page, which includes a tracking number, will appear indicating that you have submitted your application to Grants.gov.
 Please print this page for your records.
 The AOR will also receive a confirmation e-mail.